QasimA20/Summer_IST495/README.md

 2. Database Storage → MySQL table headlines

-4. Price Fetcher (update_price_xx.py) → Adds historical/future prices at set intervals
+4. Price Fetcher (unified_price_scripts.py) → Adds historical/future prices at set intervals
+   -   There is one unified price script that will run 250 lines at a time.
+The limit is to prevent rate-limiting.

-5. Sentiment Tagger (analyze_keywords.py) → Scores headlines using dictionary
+6. Sentiment Tagger (sentiment_score_intro.py) → Assigns scores to headlines using dictionary

+7. Percentage Change Scripts → Calcualtes % changes for prices over the week (There are 5 of these scripts)

-6. Dashboard (sentiment_dashboard.py) → Visualizes results interactively
+8. Dashboard (sentiment_dashboard.py) → Visualizes results interactively

 ## Tools & Technologies